-The programme will be run in a discrete location in Hampshire.
+The programme will be run at a discreet location in the New Forest area of Hampshire.

-You will need to pack as if you were going away for an all-inclusive weekend, maybe a few personal toiletries but we provide food, drinks (non-alcoholic) bedding and will cater for all special diets.
+You will need to pack as if you were going away for an all-inclusive weekend, maybe a few personal toiletries but we provide food, drinks (non-alcoholic), bedding, slippers, a dressing gown, and will cater for all special diets.

-We will take emergency contacts from you so we can contact someone for you and we will give any emergency contact a 24/7 contact number in case there is a emergency while you are with us.
-The idea is that you are free from all distractions and influences and if we get a call from home asking something like “ wheres the toilet rolls kept” we will not pass this on!
+We will take emergency contact details from you so we can contact someone for you should there be a need.
+We will give any emergency contact you may have a 24/7 contact number in case there is an emergency while you are with us.
+The idea is that you are free from all distractions and influences and if we get a call from home asking something like “ where are the toilet rolls kept” we will not pass this on!

-You are free to leave the programme at any time but once you leave you will not be allowed to return.
-If during a session you need a short “time out” then that is acceptable as we expect some sessions may be to be harder than others to sit through without a respite of a few minutes for some people.
+You are free to leave the programme at any time, but once you leave you will not be allowed to return.
+If during a session you need a short “time out” then that is acceptable, as for some people, we expect certain sessions may be harder than others to sit through without a few minutes respite.

 Not really.
 The 3 evenings you will be with us will be catered for in terms of arranged activities and are included in the programme.

 No, they will only know what you tell them.
-You will all be survivors of CSA and had similar experiences and be suffering from sexual trauma as a result of the abuse.
+You will all be survivors of CSA, have had similar experiences and be suffering from sexual trauma as a result of the abuse.
 Some of the group may want to share their story but this is not part of the programme (except in the individual counselling sessions).

 No. There is no requirement for you to discuss your abuse or its impact speak during the programme outside the counselling sessions.
-However, some may find this easier to do and want to speak out and but you can just sit and listen.
+However, some may find this easier to do and want to speak out, but, if you so choose, you can just sit and listen.

-Yes, you will be seen at least 4 times over the 4 days for one-to-one counselling and with the same counsellor plus a follow up counselling session a week after the end of the programme to see how your recovery plan is going.
+Yes, you will be seen at least 3 times over the 3 days for one-to-one counselling and with the same counsellor, plus a follow-up counselling session a week after the end of the programme to see how your recovery plan is going.

-We will need to know exactly what medication you are on and how it needs t be taken and how it might affect you so we can make a risk assessment regarding whether the programme is right for you at this time.
+We will need to know exactly what medication you are on, how it needs to be taken and how it might affect you, so we can make a risk assessment regarding whether the programme is right for you at this time.

-YES.
-Anyone wanting to come on the programme will have an initial assessment meeting with one of the team to make sure you are ready for the programme and answer any questions you may have and the team will be the ons meeting you at and off the transport.
+Yes.
+Anyone wanting to come on the programme will have an initial assessment meeting with one of the team to make sure you are ready for the programme and answer any questions you may have.
+This team will be the ones meeting you with the transport.

-No. For many of survivors of CSA alcohol has associated bad memories or the abuse has led to a dependence on alcohol as a negative coping mechanism.
+No. For many survivors of CSA, alcohol has associated bad memories or the abuse has led to a dependence on alcohol as a negative coping mechanism.
 Anyone who brings alcohol will be asked to leave the programme.

 Don’t worry.
-We will be offering a range of non-physical and optional evening activities which the group can decide upon – such as a karaoke night, an outside BBQ (weather permitting) or a games night among others so no need to bring your running gear unless you want to!
+We will be offering a range of non-physical and optional evening activities which the group can decide upon – such as a karaoke night, an outside BBQ (weather permitting) or a games night, amongst others, so no need to bring your running gear unless you want to!

 No. There are no written assignments or written work so no need to worry.
-We do ask you to write your own thoughts and feelings or do this through drawings in a Lotus journey journal which we will provide for you at the outset of the programme.
+We do ask you to write down your own thoughts and feelings, or do this through drawings, in a Lotus journey journal which we will provide for you at the outset of the programme.
 This will belong to you, and you will take this away with you at the end of the programme.

-Remember you will be with other survivors so not really true strangers as you already have a common bond and most likely common thoughts, feelings and similar experiences, and they will most likely feel exactly the same as you too – apprehensive, worried and a little uncertain but wanting to attend regardless of these fears.
+Remember you will be with other survivors, so not really true strangers as you already have a common bond and most likely common thoughts, feelings and similar experiences, and they will most likely feel exactly the same as you – apprehensive, worried and a little uncertain, but wanting to attend regardless of these fears.